TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 an item to the characters that they dropped outside.

-In the private place, he will help the will give the characters some information about the deposition of the old Lord Morcant where the Lord and his daughter escaped.
+In the private place, he will help the will give the characters some information about the deposition of the old King Morcant where the Lord and his daughter escaped.

 ### The Dragon's Claw